janwilmans/nullptr/_posts/2019-09-23-cppcon-2019-trip-report.md

 ## J.F.
 Bastian - Deprecation of volatile

-This was a really good talk on the history and future of volatile
+This was a really good talk on the history and future of volatile.
+Recommended talk to watch when it goes online.

 ## Tony Van Eerd - Objects vs Values

+I was mostly asleep during this talk ;) this was not due to Tony's presentation, I will have to watch the talk again when it becomes available on youtube.

 ## Timur Doumler - C++20 the small things

+Timur gave an overview of all the little fixes and smaller features that were put into C++20 at the last SG21 meeting in Cologne.

 ## The Hallway track with Walker Brown, Sean Parent, Stephan T. Lavavej, Lious Dion, Lisa Lippincot, Timur Doumler and so many others, sorry that I cannot mention everybody in this title :)